Allen-Wu/shiyuwu/_pages/about.md

 * Greetings! :P This is `Shiyu Wu`, currently a software engineer at `Amazon Web Services` in Seattle area.
 My birth name in Chinese is `吴矢瑀`, meaning perseverance and jade.

-* I work in `AWS EC2 Networking` org, trying to solve questions like: how to make EC2 customer's access to AWS resources safer, faster, more reliable?
+* I work in `EC2 Networking` org, trying to solve questions like: how to make EC2 customer's access to AWS resources safer, faster, more reliable?

 * I was born and raised in the suburb of `Shanghai`, speaking `Mandarin` and `Wu Chinese`.